Fouad-berry/Event-Manager-Frontend/README.md

 This is a web app who help users to manage they event.
-Add and update hey events
+Add and update they events

 ## Getting Started